-- identify and describe key computer components including input and output devices; - identify and explain the key components of the Von-Neumann architecture; - compare and evaluate the different types of storage mediums for a given problem or scenario; - identify and illustrate the network topologies; - compare and evaluate the different network topologies; - identify and explain the scope of networks; - identify the different types of number systems and why they are used; - identify the Binary headings and explain the place value; - identify the Hexadecimal numbers line; - explain the difference between an odd and even binary number; - convert between different number systems: - Binary - Denary - Hexadecimal; - identify, compare and explain the different storage units; - recognise how computer represent data such as images and number in binary; - solve binary sequences.

-- identify and navigate different Integrated Development Environments; - create a program by using commands to perform tasks/actions; - solves problems using programming techniques including: Iteration Selection
+1 - By the end of term 2, pupils in year 8 should be able to: By the end of term 3, pupils in year 8 should be able to: computer components including input and output devices; identify and explain the key components of the Von-Neumann architecture; compare and evaluate the different types of storage mediums for a given problem or scenario; identify and illustrate the network topologies; compare and evaluate the different network topologies; identify and explain the scope of networks; identify the different types of number systems and why they are used; identify the Binary headings and explain the place value; identify the Hexadecimal numbers line; explain the difference between an odd and even binary number; identify and navigate different Integrated Development Environments; create a program by using commands to perform tasks/actions; solves problems using programming techniques including: Iteration Selection Validation Mathematics; create maintainable programs by adding annotation throughout their code; analyse scenarios and problems; design solutions to the given problems and scenarios; evaluate your solution and its effectiveness. identify the different tools and features in the game development environment; plan a game; create sprites and objects; create a game that allows player interactivity, including: storyline; static objects; object transparency (visible) and solidity (solid); trigger events for objects; movement, collision and other events; multiple variable (score, lives, health, etc) with appropriately named objects and variable; multiple rooms (levels); an objective/s in the game perform testing, which includes testing other games. providing constructive feedback to others; evaluate your game and respond to feedback.

-Validation Mathematics;

-- create maintainable programs by adding annotation throughout their code; - analyse scenarios and problems; - design solutions to the given problems and scenarios; - evaluate your solution and its effectiveness.